phenning/templateSamples/README.md

 # Overview

-This repository was originally created to show how to use .NET template engine based templates in Visual Studio versions prior to Visual Studio 2019 16.8.
-Since 16.8, there is new functionality which eliminates the need for the vstemplate breadcrumb described below.
-Until the samples have been updated, please reference the [wiki](https://github.com/phenning/templateSamples/wiki) for more information on specific metadata supported in the templates in order to best support this feature.
+This repository demonstrates how to build a VSIX to include a template engine template pack for use in Visual Studio 16.8 and later.

 # To build this repository: